NK2552003/tulas_big_data/Hadoop/Hadoop Structure.md

 # Hadoop Structure

-When you install Hadoop on Linux/WSL, all files usually go inside a single root folder (like `/usr/local/hadoop` or `/opt/hadoop`).
+When you install Hadoop on Linux/WSL, all files usually go inside a single root folder (like `/usr/local/hadoop` or `/opt/hadoop` or `/opt/homebrew/opt/hadoop`).

 For example, if Hadoop is installed at: